cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     _activateDraw: (element: any) => void;
     // (undocumented)
     _activateModify: (element: any) => void;
-    // Warning: (ae-forgotten-export) The symbol "RectangleRoiAnnotation" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     addNewAnnotation: (evt: EventTypes_2.MouseDownActivateEventType) => RectangleRoiAnnotation;
     // (undocumented)